HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Red carpet events need a lot of wrangling, journalists, camera crew and members of the press will all be squeezed into the press pens.
 Members of marketing and publicity will be looking after the talent, making sure all the journalists get their interviews, and everyone leaves happy.

-Organizing press shows.
+Organising press shows.

 Inviting members of the media and arranging venue hire for gala shows and premiers.